berkay-dincer/bloomfpy/README.md

-# bloomfpy
+# (scalable) bloomfpy
-A probabilistic data structure called Bloom Filter implemented in python.
+A probabilistic data structure called Bloom Filter implemented in python with scaling capabilities.

 Bloom Filters are very efficient data structures built for set membership problems.
 They take sublinear memory space with O(k) complexity for inserting and checking membership.